Digital Accessibility

 UConn is committed to providing an accessible digital environment for everyone.
 As part of this commitment, Information Technology Services (ITS) collaborates with University departments to design, develop, and procure information and communication technology that is accessible to individuals with disabilities.
 This website serves as a central resource to help support the University community in creating an accessible digital environment.

-ICT Accessibility Policy
+Digital Accessibility Policy

 Policy Procedures